yinyanfr/comic-dl/README.md

 ## :wrench: Cli

 ```
-Usage: zerobyw-dl [options] [command]
+  Usage: comic-dl [options] [command]

   Commands:
     chapter, c, ch   Download images from one chapter.
     download, d, dl  Download chapters from a manga serie.
     help             Display help
     list, l, ls      List all chapters of a manga serie.
     version          Display version

   Options:
     -a, --archive           Optional: Output zip or cbz archive grouped by chapters.
-  -b, --batch             Optional: Set the number or images to be downloaded simultaneously, default to 10.
+    -b, --batch             Optional: Set the number or images to be downloaded simultaneously, default to 1.
     -C, --chapters          Optional: Only downloading given list of chapters, example: -C 1,2,4,7
     -c, --cookie            Optional (but recommanded): Provide the path to a text file that contains your cookie.
+    -F, --format            Optional: the format of downloaded picture, depending on the modules, example: webp / jpg.
     -f, --from              Optional: Starting chapter when downloading a serie, default to 0.
     -h, --help              Output usage information
     -i, --info              Optional: Generate ComicInfo.xml.
-  -m, --max-title-length  Optional: restrict the length of title as the folder name.
+    -M, --max-title-length  Optional: restrict the length of title as the folder name.
+    -m, --module            Optional: Specify the module (site) name.
+Will attempt to detect module by url if not set.
     -n, --name              Optional: Proride the serie title and override the folder name.
     -o, --output            Optional: The path where downloaded files are saved (default to .), setting this flag when using list will save a ComicInfo.xml to the path.
     -r, --retry             Optional: Automatically re-download chapters with failed images.
-  -s, --slience           Optional: Silence the console output.
+    -s, --slience           Optional: Silence the console output, including the confirm prompt.
     -T, --timeout           Optional: Override the default 10s request timeout.
     -t, --to                Optional: Ending chapter when downloading a serie, defaults to chapter.length - 1.
     -u, --url               The url to the serie or the chapter.
     -v, --verbose           Optional: Display detailed error message, overrides silence.
     -V, --version           Output the version number
     -y, --yes               Optional: Skipping confirmation prompt when downloading series.
     -z, --zip-level         Optional: zip level for archive, default to 5.

   Examples:
-  - Download a serie from its 10th chapter to 20th chapter to the given destination, output zip archives with ComicInfo.xml by chapter, retry if a chapter is not properly downloaded.
+    - Download a serie from its 10th chapter to 20th chapter to the given destination, 10 images at a time, output zip archives with ComicInfo.xml by chapter, retry if a chapter is not properly downloaded.
-  $ npx zerobyw-dl dl -c cookie.txt -f 10 -t 20 -o ~/Download/zerobyw -a zip -r -i -u serie_url
+    $ npx comic-dl dl -c cookie.txt -f 10 -t 20 -o ~/Download/manga -a zip -r -i -b 10 -u serie_url

+    - Download chapter index 0, 4, 12 from a serie
+    $ npx comic-dl dl -c cookie.txt -o ~/Download/manga -i -u serie_url -c 0,4,12

     - List all chapters of the given serie.
-  $ npx zerobyw-dl ls -u serie_url
+    $ npx comic-dl ls -u serie_url

     - Download a chapter named Chapter1 to current path.
-  $ npx zerobyw-dl ch -n Chapter1 -u chapter_url -c cookie.txt
+    $ npx comic-dl ch -n Chapter1 -u chapter_url -c cookie.txt
 ```

 ## :book: Library